100 Notable alumni of

 -

-Gordon David Sondland is an American businessman.
-He is the founder and chairman of Provenance Hotels.
-Sondland is a lifetime member of the Council on Foreign Relations and served as the United States Ambassador to the European Union from 2018 to 2020.
+Gordon David Sondland is an American businessman and former diplomat who served as the United States ambassador to the European Union from 2018 to 2020, and was a central figure in the 2019 Trump–Ukraine scandal; leading to the first impeachment of Donald Trump.
 In November 2019, he testified as a witness at the impeachment inquiry against Donald Trump.
 After refusing to resign, Sondland was fired by Trump on February 7, 2020, two days after the conclusion of Trump's impeachment trial.
+A lifetime member of the Council on Foreign Relations, he is the founder and chairman of Provenance Hotels.

 -